Home > Mexican Soups > Instant Pot Pozole Rojo

 Blended Red Sauce

-• Remove the soaked chilis and add to a blender with 1 cup of clean water, whole cloves of garlic, and tomatoes.
+• Remove the soaked chilis and add them to a blender with 1 cup of clean water, and peeled garlic cloves.
 Blend until smooth about 1 minute.
-Pour mixture through a fine mesh strainer to take out any big chunks or seeds that are left.
+Pour sauce through a fine mesh strainer to remove any big chunks or seeds remaining.
+Use a spatula to press the red sauce through the strainer faster.

 Instant Pot (8 quart size)